 The problems start when you build expectations.

-One way to come at peace is to imagine the worst case scenario.
-This will help you realize your priveleges.
+One way to come at peace is to imagine the worst-case scenario.
+This will help you realize your privileges.

 Stoics used this technique.
-By imagining the worse that could happen, they prepared during the good times.
+By imagining the worst that could happen, they prepared during the good times.

-Have you ever observed that when you read a book with an interesting plot time flies by quickly?
+Have you ever observed that time flies by quickly when you read a book with an exciting plot?

-When you’re completely in the zone, you don’t pay any attention to whatever happens in your environment.
+When you’re entirely in the zone, you don’t pay any attention to whatever happens in your environment.